 My two sons, their wives and children have become my main family.
 Although they live 50 and 80 minutes away from me and in opposite directions, I get to see each once or twice a month.
 They, for the most part, are the ones my life revolves around.
 Knowing they all love me makes my life full of joy and contentment.

-M, my first son, married Ce two years ago; a delightful, lady from Puerto Rico who is a veterinarian.
+M, my first son, married Ce over five years ago; a delightful, lady from Puerto Rico who is a veterinarian.
 I treasure watching as their life together grows and evolves.

 I adopted my second son, D, as a married adult.
 When he was a teenager he often came home after school with M. and became like a son to my husband and me.
 After his parents and my husband died I adopted him.
 My second son, D married Ca long before I adopted him.
-He and Ca have two little boys, aged 2 and a half years old, and another 8 and a half months old.
-You can just imagine how much fun I have with these two children!!
+He and Ca have two little boys, aged 5 and 3 years old and a little girl who is one year old.
+You can just imagine how much fun I have with these three children!!

 The truth of the matter is most of us need some kind of family-like relationship with other people.
 These friend-families can fill the need for familiarity, formation of new memories and often the support that the first family usually provided.